-16.15Trusted Remote Host Certificate Details
+13.15Trusted Remote Host Certificate Details

 Click CERTIFICATES, Trusted Remote Hosts to open the Trusted Remote Hosts screen.
-Select a certificate's radio button and click Details to open the Trusted Remote Host Details screen.
+Click the details icon to open the Trusted Remote Host Details screen.
 You can use this screen to view in-depth information about the trusted remote host's certificate and/or change the certificate's name.